tytydraco/yessleep/out/My_24_hours_are_up.md

 That didn't stop these boys.
 One of them threw Toby in while the others held Sam back.
 The main bully started throwing rocks at Toby to get him to swim deeper.
 It was obvious he was struggling but his fear of the rocks instinctively forced him to go deeper into the lake.

 Sam fought to escape but it was to no avail.
 Toby didn't get far before he started going under.
 The bullies were too busy dealing with Sam to notice.
 A rush of adrenaline hit Sam.
-He gauged one bullies' eye, grabbed a stick, and pierced another boy's leg with it.
+He gouged one bullies' eye, grabbed a stick, and pierced another boy's leg with it.

 Sam dove into the water and swam as fast as he could to rescue his brother.
 By this time Toby had gone under.
 There was no sign of him in the dark murky water.
 Sam frantically looked for Toby.
 He bawled and screamed in between dives.
 Eventually, he had expended too much energy, and he began to go under himself.